udacity/cdond-c3-projectstarter/instructions/4-turn-errors-into-sirens.md

 UdaPeople chose Prometheus as a monitoring solution since it is open-source and versatile.
 Once configured properly, Prometheus will turn our server’s errors into sirens that no one can ignore.

 ### Setup
-- Create an EC2 instance and SSH into it.
+- Manually create an EC2 instance and SSH into it.
 - Set up Prometheus Server on EC2 following [these instructions](https://codewizardly.com/prometheus-on-aws-ec2-part1/).
 - Configure Prometheus for AWS Service Discovery following [these instructions](https://codewizardly.com/prometheus-on-aws-ec2-part3/).